kaliiiiiiiiii/Selenium-Profiles/readme.md

 ## Disclaimer

-I am not responsible what you use the code for!
+I am not responsible what you use the my code for!

 ## Acknowledgments